EUSA Executive Committee meeting in Coimbra

 Chairs of the EUSA Commissions presented the reports on the activities of the Commissions which started their meetings, including Rules and Regulations Commission, chaired by EUSA President Mr Roczek; Student Commission, chaired by Ms Anna Edes; Medical Commission, chaired by Ms Abosede Ajayi; with Media and Communications Commission, chaired by Mr Bill Thompson.

 The meeting concluded with the report of the EUSA Institute and review of the upcoming meetings.
 Next EC meeting will be held in September in Tartu, Estonia, between September 20 and 23, covering the International Day of University Sport (IDUS) on September 20 and the launch of the European Week of Sport on September 23.

-EUSA Executive Committee members will attend the EUSA Conference over the next two days, also hosted in Coimbra.
+The organisation of the EUSA Executive Committee meeting is also supported by the International University Sports Federation (FISU).
+EUSA EC members will attend the EUSA Conference over the next two days, also hosted in Coimbra.